Richard Dawson: Personal life and family

-With his first wife, actress Diana Dors, Dawson had two sons, Mark (born in London, 4 February 1960) and Gary (born in Los Angeles, 27 June 1962) The marriage ended with a divorce granted in Los Angeles in April 1967, and Dawson gained custody of both sons.
+With his first wife, actress Diana Dors, Dawson had two sons: Mark and Gary.
+The marriage ended with a divorce granted in Los Angeles in April 1967, and Dawson gained custody of both sons.
 He had four grandchildren.
+Dawson became a naturalised US citizen in 1984.

 On retiring, Dawson remained in Beverly Hills, California, where he had lived since 1964.
-He met his second wife, Gretchen Johnson (born 22 September 1955), when she was a contestant on Family Feud in May 1981; they married in 1991.
-A daughter, Shannon Nicole Dawson, was born in 1990.
-Dawson announced the birth and showed a picture of his daughter during the inaugural episode of his second stint as host of Feud in 1994 as he was greeting a contestant who had been a contestant on Match Game when he was a panelist.
+Dawson met his second wife, Gretchen Johnson (born 22 September 1955), when she was a contestant on Family Feud in May 1981, and they got married in 1991.
+Their daughter was born in 1990.
+Dawson announced the birth and showed a picture of his daughter during the inaugural episode of his second stint as host of Feud in 1994 as he was greeting a contestant who had been a contestant on Match Game when he was a panellist.
 The episode was featured on the 25th anniversary of Family Feud as number two on the Game Show Network's top 25 Feud moments.
+Dawson appeared with his daughter on at least two episodes of the show in 1995, including one taped on his birthday.

-During the 1960s and 1970s, Dawson participated in various movements, including the Selma to Montgomery marches and George McGovern's 1972 presidential campaign.
+In the 1960s and 1970s, Dawson participated in various movements, including the Selma to Montgomery marches and George McGovern's 1972 presidential campaign.

 Death

-Dawson died at 79 from complications of esophageal cancer in Los Angeles on 2 June 2012 at the Ronald Reagan UCLA Medical Center.
-He is interred in Westwood Memorial Park, Los Angeles.
-His death came 16 years to the day after the 1996 suicide of Family Feud successor and predecessor, Ray Combs.
+On 2 June 2012, Dawson died of complications from oesophageal cancer at the Ronald Reagan UCLA Medical Center in Los Angeles, at age 79.
+Dawson is interred in Westwood Memorial Park in Los Angeles.

-Dawson used to smoke almost four packs of cigarettes per day, and he was seen smoking on some episodes of Match Game, Family Feud, and Hogan's Heroes.
-His daughter Shannon convinced him to stop smoking by 1994, when he was 61.

-On 7 June 2012, GSN aired a four-hour marathon of Dawson's greatest moments on Match Game and Family Feud, including the first episode of his 1994–95 Feud tenure.